Updating Slackware -current...

 .

-Times have moved along from such a simple strategy and there is now a second strategy, which I utilise along with this simple iso created from the Slackware tree.
-Courtesy of Eric Hameleers there is a very nice 'live' iso for Slackware that works beautifully from a USB stick and this is a very, very useful USB stick to have prepared for any installation disaster.
-On my system the syntax to update the USB stick with the latest Slackware Live is as follows:
+2. Liveslak: Courtesy of Eric Hameleers there is a very nice 'live' iso for Slackware that works beautifully from a USB stick and this is a very, very useful USB stick to have prepared for any installation disaster.
+After downloading the latest iso from Eric I update my current USB stick with:

 ./iso2usb.sh --refresh -i slackware64-live-current.iso -o /dev/sdc